Subaru-PFS/doc/services/usage.rst

 organization.
-For institutes actively working on software development, one (mostly private) `team per group <https://github.com/orgs/Subaru-PFS/teams>`_ (by instrument, data reduction, survey) is defined with admin privilege to repositories owned by each team.
+For institutes actively working on software development, one (mostly private) `team per group <https://github.com/orgs/Subaru-PFS/teams>`_ (by instrument, data reduction, survey) is defined with admin privilege of repositories owned by each team.
 You can request to be a member of teams (if you have any one working for) or outside collaborators by email to github at pfs.ipmu.jp.